seksea/gamesneeze/readme.md

 All args are executed in the order they are written in, for example, "-u -b -l" would unload the cheat, build it, and then load it back into csgo.

-## Found a bug/want to add something?
+## Found a bug / want to add something?
  - [Create a pull request](https://github.com/seksea/gamesneeze/compare) ([tutorial](https://github.com/yangsu/pull-request-tutorial))
  - [Report a bug](https://github.com/seksea/gamesneeze/issues/new)

 ## [Todo](https://github.com/seksea/gamesneeze/projects/1)

 ## Code style

  - Interfaces layed out like this (func names, arg names and comments typed as in the [2015 leak](https://github.com/perilouswithadollarsign/cstrike15_src) or the [source sdk](https://github.com/ValveSoftware/source-sdk-2013)):
 ```cpp
 // https://github.com/ValveSoftware/source-sdk-2013/blob/0d8dceea4310fde5706b3ce1c70609d72a38efdf/sp/src/public/cdll_int.h#L194